 Coffee is now being used as a construction material for furniture.
 A company called Re-Work have developed ‘Curface’ (pronounced surface), a composite material made from used coffee grounds and recycled plastic.

 Curface.
-Picture Credit: Re-Work
+Picture Credit: Re-Work (site gone)

 Curface is similar to wood in its uses; it can be sawn and sanded.
 It also comes in flat sheets like MDF or plywood; so it’s ideal for tabletops and worktops.
 Unlike wood though its waterproof, so doesn’t require any further treatment.